walnuthq/madara-docs/docs/quickstart/devnet.md

 However, you still need to store the account in a format understood by Starkli.

 Choose an account from the list displayed upon running the devnet.
-Store it with (replace the address with one you chose from the list):
+Store it with:
 ```bash
 starkli account fetch --rpc http://localhost:9944 --output ./account 0x07484e8e3af210b2ead47fa08c96f8d18b616169b350a8b75fe0dc4d2e01d493
 ```